- [email protected]

 All requests are initially reviewed by an SOA Peer Educator.
 Peer Educators are students first and may not be available to review funding requests during Finals week.

 The following standards have been established to ensure all funded activities meet or exceed processes, policies, regulations, and laws required by SOA as well as by the University and governmental agencies.

 These are the most common categories of requests.
 This is not an exhaustive list.
 While there are some categories that have a limit, we will consider all requests.
 Please check the "SOA Funding Cannot Be Used For" section for items that cannot be funded.

-Marketing - This can include purchasing ads on social media platforms like Facebook and Instagram, paying for graphic design work, printing costs, etc.
+Marketing/Promotion - This can include purchasing ads on social media platforms like Facebook and Instagram, paying for graphic design work, printing costs, etc.

 Shipping - Expedited shipping rates will only be covered up to $100.